AgathiyanChe/Basics-BigData/Readme.md

 impala-shell -e 'SELECT * FROM users'
 ```

-More information about the command options click in the [link](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients#HiveServer2Clients-BeelineCommandOptions)
+:bulb: More information about the command options click in the [link](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients#HiveServer2Clients-BeelineCommandOptions)

 ### DDL